 When a piece is moved, it flips all threatened pieces (as in Benedict).

-If a piece can capture an opponent's piece, it must do so (as in Suicide).
+If a piece can capture an opponent's piece, it must do so (as in Antichess).
 After the capture, all newly threatened pieces are flipped (as in Benedict).

-Winning is accomplished by losing all your pieces first (as in Suicide).
+Winning is accomplished by losing all your pieces first (as in Antichess).

 Game hints